top of page

 Memory madness: John Murdoch (Rufus) Sewell.

 THE 1990s was a ridiculously strong time for science fiction movies.
 Any decade which included blockbuster behemoths Terminator 2: Judgment Day and Jurassic Park but still barely scratched the surface was truly special.
-But carving out its own path through the galaxy of shimmering sci-fi stars was the uniquely philosophical and beautifully moody Dark City.
+Carving out its own path through the galaxy of shimmering sci-fi stars was the uniquely philosophical and beautifully moody Dark City.

 Directed by Alex Proyas, Dark City is about human nature and 90s anxiety.
 It asks the question: is a person formed by their memories or by their innate morals and empathy?
 This is explored through John Murdoch (Rufus Sewell), who wakes in an apartment next to a dead body with no memories amid reports that a serial killer is terrorising this mysterious city, which is cloaked in perpetual night.
 Did he commit these atrocities?
 Or will be become a killer?
 What unfolds is a strange tale of aliens conducting a grand experiment.
 Each night the ‘Strangers’ use their vast psychic powers to reshape the benighted township and implant new memories into their unwitting subjects - turning paupers into powerbrokers and police into perps - to discover the human soul.
 The scenes when the entire population falls asleep while buildings stretch, shrink and contort are reminiscent of Sam Lowry’s surreal dreams in Brazil.

 Murdoch odysseys through a melange of 40’s and 50’s architecture which created a timeless and nostalgic setting that is familiar, strange and claustrophobic.
 Fifty sets were used to shoot from multiple angles and Proyas was inspired by German Expressionism, film noir and Metropolis.
 Beautifully filmed and packed with vivid yet gloomy imagery, it was part of an obsidian vein running through the decade.
-Unlike the director's earlier movie, The Crow, Dark City is not a comic adaptation but feels in keeping with the edgier books which were popular (and the films they inspired), such as The Dark Night Returns and Spawn, in the late 80s and 90s.
+Unlike the director's earlier movie, The Crow, Dark City is not a comic adaptation but feels in keeping with the edgier books which were popular (and the films they inspired), such as The Dark Knight Returns and Spawn, in the late 80s and 90s.

 Like the Matrix, which was released a year later in 1999, Dark City explores the anxieties which had been bubbling away throughout the historically calm post-cold war period.
 Both movies' villains are terrifyingly inhuman external forces, who clandestinely manipulate humanity.
 Its moody visuals and shadowy streets reflected Generation X’s cynicism, while the Strangers could be seen as the manifestation of their insecurities growing up in the tumultuous 70s and being overshadowed by the wealthier Baby Boomers who proceeded them.
 The film asks who’s in charge of humanity but also explains why we deserve self-determination.
 The solution is simple: we’re much more than our memories and experiences.
 This is illustrated by a telling early scene when Murdoch, who has just awoken suffering amnesia, saves a goldfish from dying in an act of simple kindness.